-The International Energy Studies Group promotes studies on the social, environmental, and economic impacts of energy efficiency and climate change strategies, through extensive analyses, research, development and deployment across a variety of sectors in developed and developing countries.
-We actively provide expert advice and technical support to governments, NGOs, and industries through carrying out a variety of research topics and activities.
+Researchers in this field promote studies on the social, environmental, and economic impacts of energy efficiency and climate change strategies, through extensive analyses, research, development and deployment across a variety of sectors in developed and developing countries.
+They actively provide expert advice and technical support to governments, NGOs, and industries through carrying out a variety of research topics and activities.

 Research into how vehicle technology and driving behavior affect emissions of urban air pollutants.
 Also, how vehicle technology, land-use patterns, and travel behavior affect transportation energy use and emissions of greenhouse gasses.